What to Do With the Poo

 Consider adding a high nitrogen source to counter the high carbon when composting or before spreading compost with excess wood shavings.
 High sources of nitrogen include blood meal, bone meal, or straight nitrogen fertilizer.

 Tips on Bedding and Cleaning

 Also consider using smaller bedding particles as they will break down and compost quicker.
 By some accounts, straw, rice hulls, and shredded paper compost ten times faster than wood shavings!
-Be aware that compressed pellets (large wood chips) are difficult to compost.
+Be aware that large wood chips are difficult to compost.

 Try to separate out as much clean or minimally contaminated bedding as possible for other uses such as mulch, trails, or stockpiles for future composting.
 Using stall mats greatly reduces the need for bedding, you only need to use bedding in areas animals use for waste.

 The take home message is to be selective in your stall cleaning.
 Only the soiled bedding needs to be removed and composted.
 Often entire stalls are completely cleaned out and replaced with fresh bedding.
 In this case, much of the bedding removed is uncontaminated.
 Selective cleaning results in less waste to compost!

 On the upside, compost can be a great resource for use on your own land, or for export as a soil amendment to neighbors, gardeners, or farmers.
 Retail sale as a soil amendment may be possible, but often requires a certification.
 Soil amendments and fertilizers must be registered before they may be sold commercially.
 For more information, check out this website.

 To improve the attributes and quality of your manure or compost, consider what goes into the animal before it comes out as manure.
 Document herbicide use in pastures, hay sources, and medications to make sure they aren’t reducing the value of your compost.